If you’re feeling blue, decorating your bedroom can add some sunshine to your life and also help you sleep better.

 When your entire bed is made for optimal sleep, you’re setting yourself for a positive mood and positive energy each and every morning!

-Just like how the colors of our clothes can impact our mood - so can the color of the bedroom.
+Just like how the colors of our clothes can impact our mood - so can the color scheme of the bedroom.
 Before you head down to the hardware store feeling an overwhelming impulse to paint your bedroom, it can be helpful to consider how specific colors impact your mood.

 Try to steer clear of bold reds, purple, brown, and dense green colors.
 These colors are often used to express varying moods, therefore, they do not work well as a permanent color solution for the bedroom.

-So your bed is set, the color of your room is making you feel cozy and positive, the next essential design tip is personalization.
+So your bed is set, the color of your room is making you feel cozy and positive, the next essential interior design tip is personalization.
 Letting your personality shine in your bedroom can do wonders for your mood.
 Framed pictures of the people you love the most, souvenirs from your favorite holidays, and small displays of key life achievements are all great additions to your bedroom decor.